PET Scan: What It Detects, How It Works & When You Need One

 1. Complete the MRI Safety Questionnaire

-Prior to your scan, you’ll be asked to complete a detailed MRI safety screening form.
+Before your scan, you’ll be asked to complete a detailed MRI safety screening form.
 This form is critical and helps identify any risk factors.
 Typical questions include:

 • Have you had any surgeries, especially those involving implants?